 Water makes up more than two-thirds of the weight of the human body.
-Without water, humans would die in a few days.
+Without consuming water, humans would die in a few days.
 All the cells and organs need water to function.

 Water serves as a lubricant.
 It makes up saliva and the fluids surrounding the joints.
 Water regulates the body temperature through perspiration.
 It also helps prevent and relieve constipation by moving food through the intestines.

 You get some of the water in your body through the foods you eat.
 Some of the water is made during the process of metabolism.

 You also get water through liquid foods and beverages, such as soup, milk, tea, coffee, soda, drinking water, and juices.
 Alcohol is not a source of water because it is a diuretic.
 It causes the body to release water.

 If you do not get enough water each day, the body fluids will be out of balance, causing dehydration.
 When dehydration is severe, it can be life threatening.

 However, individual needs will depend on your weight, age, and activity level, as well as any medical conditions you may have.
 Keep in mind that this is the total amount you get from both food and beverages every day.
 There is no specific recommendation for how much water you should drink.

 Diet - water; H2O